 Midlines are versatile and effective vascular access devices when Peripheral IVs and Extended Dwell PIVs are not clinically indicated.
 Midlines are not central lines and thus, can lead to cost savings and reduced risk of complications that may come from a central line.
 This page describes Catheter Placement, Insertion, Use, and some of the differences between Midlines and PICC Lines.

-The Midline is generally inserted by PICC Nurses, and these PICC Nurses can be internal or external depending on the healthcare provider.
+The Midline is generally inserted by PICC Nurses, and these PICC Nurses can be facility staffed or a contracted Vascular Access Team.
 Usually, a group of PICC Nurses is referred to as a PICC Team.
 PICC Services is a term used often to describe vascular access services of standard lines including Ultrasound Guided PIVs, Midlines, and PICCs.
 PICC Line Services typically do not include advanced lines such as Small Bore Internal Jugular Lines, Femoral Lines, and Axillary Lines as well as Large Bore Lines including Vas Caths for Dialysis and Quad Lumen Lines.
 The main point to remember is that a PICC Nurse will place a Midline among other vascular access devices.

 Midline Catheter Placement or Procedure